 The only way to know if brisket is fully cooked is by checking the internal temperature of the meat.

 How To Use Brisket Trimmings

 While you can throw your brisket trimming into the trash, why toss what you can use?
 There are multiple ways to use brisket trimmings.

 You can grind the brisket fat using a meat grinder and add it to your hamburger meat.

 You can also add the brisket trimmings to your oil when you are deep frying French fries to increase their flavor.

 One final use for brisket trimmings is to make gravy using it to make gravy.
 The trimmings will add a more robust beefy flavor to your gravy.

-This means it’s time to roll up your sleeve, pull out your cutting board and knife and get to carving the fat off of your brisket.
+This means it’s time to roll up your sleeve, pull out your cutting board and knife, and carve the fat off your brisket.

 Though trimming a brisket requires a bit of hard work, once you get the hang of it, brisket trimming is an easy process that anyone can do, even if you are a novice barbecuer.